Enlarged version: challenges to comprehension

 With respect to the major UNCED Earth Summit in Rio de Janeiro, 1992, one critique was expressed under the heading of the Unsaid Summit.
 To what extent are intergovernmental initiatives systematically undermined by the unpublicized creation of bodies like the secret "Brussels group" of governments (Belgium, Germany, Italy, UK, USA) in 1971, with the objective of limiting the effectiveness of the UN environment conference that created UNEP (New Scientist, 5 January 2002) (more)?

 There is an extensive literature on the "implicit assumptions" associated with international relations (see K.M.
 Fierke.
 Links Across the Abyss: Language and Logic in International Relations.
-International Studies Quarterly, Volume 46, Issue 3, September 2002; Thinking About Thinking.
+International Studies Quarterly, 46, 3, September 2002 Thinking About Thinking.
 Center for the Study of Intelligence, Central Intelligence Agency 1999 ).
 Implicit assumptions undergird the different ways in which peace is conceptualized, and these assumptions impact on the effectiveness of various strategies developed for realizing peace [more].

 Iver B. Neumann (The Double Arrival of Russia in International Society International Studies Association, New Orleans 2002) has explored the role of the "implicit" in relation to the corps diplomatique: